Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Exercise Patience + Honesty When Transitioning To Gray Hair

 Letting your roots grow is cheap and requires less work, but it can be clunky and unstylish.
 Many of us want to go gray with grace, so it’s important to have an honest conversation with your stylist about your skin tone, natural base color, and even eye color.
-This will help you customize your look, so your needs and wants are fully met.
+This will help you customize your look so that your needs and wants are fully met.

 For starters, you will need at least an inch of gray root growth to work with, regardless of your chosen method, but especially before creating highlights and babylights.